 Vegetables are a crucial part of a healthy diet.
 Not only do they provide many of the nutrients you need, but they also help to keep you full between meals thanks to their fiber content.
 Below are some simple tips on how to eat more vegetables.

 The problem is that most people don’t eat enough vegetables each day – or any at all!
-Even vegans can find it hard to eat the daily requirements of veggies, sticking mostly to starches and processed food as the main part of their diet.
+Even vegans can find it hard to eat the daily requirements of veggies (2 cups a day), sticking mostly to starches and processed food as the main part of their diet.

 Fortunately, there are some simple ways to increase vegetable intake without eating salads for every meal.
-Here are five easy tips on how to get more vegetables into your diet:
+Here are some easy tips on how to get more vegetables into your diet:

 This first one is obvious, but sometimes we need a reminder.
 Put away your processed snack and fall in love with these nutritious pops of raw food.

 At just 40 calories for a cup, baby carrots make an excellent low-calorie snack.
 You can buy them already washed and ready to go, so all you have to do is open up the bag and grab a handful every time you feel hungry.
 After eating your baby carrots, you may want to move on to other low-calorie snacks like celery sticks (14 calories per cup) or cherry tomatoes (25 calories each).